-Menahem was like a rapist.
-The verse says he did these things because they would not open to him.
+Menahem did these things because they would not open to him.
 They would not open the gates and doors and let him in to usurp the kingdom, so he took it by force.

-Menahem sacked Tirzah: Tirzah was one of the seven daughters of Zelophehad, the son of Hepher of the tribe of Manasseh.
+Tirzah was one of the seven daughters of Zelophehad, the son of Hepher of the tribe of Manasseh.
 Tirzah brought a change in Mosaic hereditary laws.
+God granted her an inheritance with the men.
 Both places Menahem invaded and destroyed had meaning: Strong’s Hebrew 8607: Tiphsah– (crossing over).

 - Menahem came to bring chaos and remove comfort.

 - Menahem came to stop people from crossing over (bridge).

 Remember the cruel acts of Menahem to cut life from the womb?

 “The days of Elul on the Hebrew calendar are known as days of Teshuva (repentance), from the word LaShuv (לשוב to return (- returning to ourselves, our truth, our real inner connection.
 Rabbi Nahman from Breslov says that the Hebrew word Tikun (תיקון correction) has the same letters of Tinok (תינוק a baby).
 Meaning that a person, who corrects himself by removing separation and disconnection from his soul, returns to his initial state, like when he was a baby, sort of restarting all systems, and this is the purpose of these forty days – losing our suffering, pain and distorted self and returning to our real selves.
 This is the purpose of creation and the secret of the journey of the Month of Elul” (Jewish source—Rabbi Nahman).